Are you following us on social media?

 With many years of experience in working for Gloucestershire County Council as well as the care sector, I find it rewarding to be in a position to support others to achieve their goals and enhance their personal life.

-Team Leader (partnerships) - Connect To Work - Jon BowlesI am transferring into a new exciting Partnership role on the innovative Connect To Work programme to build collaborative relationships with organisations who may refer their participants onto the programme.
+I am in a Partnership role on the innovative Connect to Work programme to build collaborative relationships with organisations who may refer their participants onto the programme.
 I will be building these partnerships with various organisations by establishing a two-way relationship; explaining the programme with the sharing of information to communicate the benefits to their participants, and listening to their needs to support their participants pathway to meet their future career development.

 Previously, I worked on a Health Inequalities project looking at the link between health inequalities and long term unemployment, promoting the health and wellbeing benefits of work, with inclusive employment practices.